MD & Founder of the Madam Athlete Podcast

 Backtracking, Aerni completed her undergraduate at Muhlenberg College and later her doctorate at the University of Pittsburgh.
 Going into college she had no visions of her future or what type of career she wanted.
 She was incredibly smart and was good with math and science.
 In her free time, she was an avid trainer, teacher, and competitor of the martial art form, Tae Kwon Do.
 All these elements came together and while she was entertaining the idea of different careers she officially decided to go to medical school.
 After completing her degree, her residency was in primary care, family medicine and then she spent a year at the University of Connecticut in her fellowship for sports medicine.
 She then was hired there, which she is incredibly thankful for because if it wasn’t for that position she may have never realized how much she wanted to teach.

-Right after her fellowship she got a job at the University of Connecticut where she realized then that she really liked working with college athletes.
-This is a time in someone's life that is filled with discovery, innocence and an unbroken determination.
-Students have their whole life ahead of them and have a willingness to
+with discovery, innocence and an unbroken determination.
+Students have their whole life ahead of them and have a willingness to learn.

 Her job was broken down into two categories.
 On one end, she was the team physician and took care of the athletes.
 The other, was teaching.
 She taught fellowship faculty, the upcoming generation of sports medicine physicians.
 Being faculty was rewarding for her as she was able to teach, train and mentor.